eslint/eslint/docs/src/use/configure/rules-deprecated.md

 ---
-title: Configure Rules
-eleventyNavigation:
-    key: configure rules
-    parent: configure
-    title: Configure Rules
+title: Configure Rules (Deprecated)
-    order: 4

 ---

-::: tip
+::: warning
-This page explains how to configure rules using the flat config format.
-For the deprecated eslintrc format, [see the deprecated documentation](rules-deprecated).
+This documentation is for configuring rules using the deprecated eslintrc configuration format.
+[View the updated documentation](rules).
 :::

 Rules are the core building block of ESLint.
 A rule validates if your code meets a certain expectation, and what to do if it does not meet that expectation.
 Rules can also contain additional configuration options specific to that rule.